Dania2021/thedriving-quiz/README.md

      * [Favicon](https://favicon.io/) - To create favicon.

      * [Am I Responsive?](https://ui.dev/amiresponsive?)
 To show the website image on a range of devices.

+## Deployment & Local Development

+  * ### Deloyment

+    The Driving Quiz repository is stored on GitHub.
+The site was created using GitPod and the live site is hosted on GitHub Pages.
+This is a guide to deploy a site on GitHub Pages using GitHub.

+    1. Log in (or sign up) to Github.
+    2. Go to the repository for this project, [Dania2021/thedriving-quiz](https://github.com/Dania2021/thedriving-quiz).
+    3. Click on the Settings link.
+    4. Click on the Pages link in the left hand side navigation bar.
+    5. Under source, select branch:main, leave the folder on root and click save.
+    6. Your live Github Pages site is now deployed at the URL shown.

+  * ### Local Development

+    #### How to Fork

+    To fork the TheDriving-Quiz repository:

+    1. Log in (or sign up) to Github.
+    2. Go to the repository for this project, [Dania2021/thedriving-quiz](https://github.com/Dania2021/thedriving-quiz).
+    3. Click the Fork button in the top right corner.

+    #### How to Clone

+    To clone the The Driving-Quiz repository:

+    1. Log in (or sign up) to GitHub.
+    2. Go to the repository for this project, [Dania2021/thedriving-quiz](https://github.com/Dania2021/thedriving-quiz).
+    3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+    4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+    5. Type git clone into the command line and then paste the URL copied from GitHub.
+    6. Press enter and the local repository clone will be created.